masi-sh/masi-sh.github.io/_pages/cv.md

 * 2012-2014:
   * Manager of Cryptography Lab, Research Center of Informatic Industries (RCII), Tehran, Iran
-  * Overview: I was responsible for designing tests for cryptographic algorithms and modules in collaboration with the PKI group in RCII.
-I also was in charge of establishing and providing a road map for Cryptography Lab for which purpose I lead research on Side Channel Analysis.
+  * Overview: I was responsible for designing tests for cryptographic algorithms and modules in collaboration with the Public Key Infrastructure group in RCII.
+I also was in charge of establishing and providing a road map for Cryptography Lab for which purpose I lead research on Side Channel Analysis on smartcards.
-  Projects:
-    * Established a Side Channel Analysis lab, and conducted researches on DPA attack on Cryptographic Algorithm in Smartcards
-    * Lead studies on evaluating cryptographic algorithms, “Determining Requirements, Standards, and Implementation tests”

 * 2009-2011:
   * Research and Teaching Assistant, Sharif University of Technology, Iran